 Using the power of computers to solve problems.

-Statements that only run under certain conditions or situations.
+Statements that only run under certain conditions.

 Getting help from a large group of people to finish something faster.